folio-org/stripes-smart-components/lib/ColumnManager/readme.md

 Prop | Description
 --- | ---
-visibleColumns | An array of visible column keys that can be passed directly down to the `<MultiColumnList>` renderColumnsMenu | Renders a `<MenuSection>` with `<Checkboxes>` for toggling columns.
-This makes it easy to implement dropdown menu for toggling columns toggleColumn | A method that toggles the visiblity for a given column – e.g. toggleColumn('email')
+visibleColumns | An array of visible column keys that can be passed directly down to the `<MultiColumnList>` renderCheckboxes | Renders an array of checkboxes for toggling columns. renderColumnsMenu | Renders a `<MenuSection>` that wraps `renderCheckboxes` for toggling columns.
+This makes it easy to implement inside e.g. a pane action menu. toggleColumn | A method that toggles the visiblity for a given column – e.g. toggleColumn('email')

 ## Prop Types